cambriapomeranz/SMAC/inchworm_control/block_simulation/README.md

 3. Calculate path a for inchworm (`P`) and spawn the Block Depot and inchworm foot.
 It will create or overwrite the steps.txt with the current list of steps.
 4. Press `N` and watch the inchworm move to next block!

+Note: You must press `L` then `P` (only once) for the simulation to work as intended.
+Note: If you walk off the edge of the field you will fall and will need to restart the simulation
 Note: Each green surface represents each leg of the inchworm

 ![Simulation Demo](Demosimulation-ezgif.com-video-to-gif-converter.gif)